martijnslobbe/Smart-Garden/README.md

 A RTC breakout board will be used to time control the system.

-Parts used up until now:
+Components used up until now:
  - Arduino Uno (REV 3)
  - Real Time Clock (Adafruit DS3231
  - Photoresistor (Light Dependent Resistor)